-The Mid-Autumn Festival, after Lunar New Year, is the second most important Chinese holiday of the year.
+The Mid-Autumn Festival is the second most important Chinese holiday of the year (after Lunar New Year/Spring Festival).
 It’s a time to get together with family, eat, worship the moon, and celebrate the fall harvest!
 In this post, we’ll talk about how to celebrate Mid-Autumn Festival with friends and family!

 When is the Mid-Autumn Festival?